-

 US 41 (Tamiami Trail) from William Street to Peace River Bridge: Construction Project: The contractor continues work on the proposed roundabout location while traffic is shifted.

-- Motorists should expect daytime and nighttime lane closures on US 41 northbound from William Street to Taylor Street.
+- Motorists should expect the northbound lanes of US 41 from William Street to Taylor Street, to be reduced to one lane.

 - Motorists should expect a daytime and nighttime lane closure on US 41 southbound from West Virginia Avenue to William Street.

 - Motorists attempting to access Carmalita Street from Cross Street will have to use the posted detour.
-They will turn left on West Charlotte Avenue, then right on Taylor Street, and continue until they reach Carmalita Street.
+They will turn left onto West Charlotte Avenue, then right onto Taylor Street, and continue until they reach Carmalita Street.

 -